All Episodes

 They are editorials.

-Just 40% of those responding to the poll said they approved of his handling of the war.
+As Bush prepares to address the nation Tuesday to defend his Iraq policy, just 40% of those responding to the poll said they approved of his handling of the war.

-58% said that they disapproved.
+58% said that they disapprove.

 The disapproval figure marked an increase of two points.

-All right, now that's so what do we have here?
+All right, now that's, so what do we have here?

-Uh 40% approved of the handling of the war.
+40% approved of the handling of the war.

 58% say they disapprove.